aboamare/vrgp-specifications/Protocol specification.md

   4. The Vessel or MOC inform the other party about the intent to "hang up" with a message through the web socket.

-The HTTP, Web Socket and WebRTC standards already specificy most of the important lower-level connectivity aspects including, but not limmited to, negotiation of the best bit-rate (and e.g. video resolution), upgrading/downgrading live connections, end-to-end message integrity and other basic security, etc. Nevertheless the Vessel and MOC need to be in agreement on how to use these technologies _exactly_ to ensure flawless interoperability.
+The HTTP, Web Socket and WebRTC standards already specificy most of the important lower-level connectivity aspects including, but not limited to, negotiation of the best bit-rate (and e.g. video resolution), upgrading/downgrading live connections, end-to-end message integrity and other basic security, etc. Nevertheless the Vessel and MOC need to be in agreement on how to use these technologies _exactly_ to ensure flawless interoperability.
 That agreement is the scope of this specification.

 ## Scope